hurryhuang1007/undo-redo-manager/README.md

 # Undo-redo manager
 A simple manager for undo and redo.
 High customization, can cover update or diff update both.
 # Installation
-npm install --save undo-redo-manager
+`npm install --save undo-redo-manager`

 # Reference
 ## constructor
 - @param {Function} rollbackFn
-  - will execute when call undo or redo method. pass the stepDetail for the function(require return a stepDetail to push on undo/redo stack)
+  - will execute when call undo or redo method. pass the stepDetail and isLastRollback for the function(require return a stepDetail to push on undo/redo stack)
 - @param {Number} maxStep
   - max stored undoList and redoList